tomcorey26/folder-populate/README.md

 cd folder-populate
 ```

-3. Modify snippets.js to your liking
+3. Modify `snippets.js` file to your liking

 4. If on *ix OS run `chmod +x cli.js` (dont need to do this for windows)